Alex Bregman Player Props: Astros vs. Cardinals

-Alex Bregman -- with a slugging percentage of .550 in his past 10 games, including two home runs -- will be in action for the Houston Astros versus the St. Louis Cardinals, with Miles Mikolas on the mound, on June 28 at 7:45 PM ET.
+On Thursday, Alex Bregman (.550 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
+First pitch is at 7:15 PM ET.

 Alex Bregman Game Info & Props vs. the Cardinals